r7kamura/editabro/README.md

 Editabro is a browser extension to change the new tab page to an editor.

-- So simple
-  - No configuration
 - No file
-  - No mode
+- No config
-- Crash safe
-  - Text is persisted in browser
+- Persisted in browser
 - Dark mode support
-  - Enabled by your OS settings
 - Markdown highlighting
-  - Of course, you can use it as a normal plain text editor
 - VSCode derived features
-  - Using Visual Studio Code based editor

 ![](images/screenshot.png)